600 W. 125th Street

 Frequently Asked Questions

-The project will start in Spring 2021 with excavation and foundation work, followed by reinforced concrete superstructure construction and curtain wall installation.
-Construction is expected to be completed in 2023.
+The project started in Spring 2021 with excavation and foundation work, followed by reinforced concrete superstructure construction and curtain wall installation.
+Construction is expected to be completed in 2024.

 - Excavation / Foundation – approximately six months